BOROUGH OF LINCOLN PARK

 DISCRIMINATION AND COERCION

-Neither the Borough, nor the Union, nor any of their agents, shall discriminate against, or in favor of, or intimidate or coerce any employee because of his Union membership or non-membership or his participation or non-participation in Union activities.
-Neither the Borough nor the Union shall discriminate against any employee because of, but not limited to, race, color, sex, sexual orientation, religion, national origin, political affiliation, martial status, age, veteran status or physical disability (unless based on a bona fide job requirement).
+Neither the Borough, nor the Union, nor any of their agents, shall discriminate against, or in favor of, or intimidate or coerce any employee because of his/her Union membership or non-membership or his/her participation or non-participation in Union activities.
+Neither the Borough nor the Union shall discriminate against any employee because of race, color, sex, religion, national origin, political affiliation, martial status, age, sexual orientation, or physical disability (unless based on a bona fide job requirement).

 The Borough agrees to give effect to the following form of Union security: